dantleech/blog/content/posts/2026/05-12-day-17/index.md

 ![Camera/IMG_20260512_100032_701.jpg](202605111653-vines.jpg)
 _Vines_

 The scenery was nice.
-My gears were working - mostly.
+My gears were working after having been repaired in Rovereto ... mostly.
 When I switch down to the lowest gear it seems to get stuck somewhere before finally, lazily, falling into place.
 Maybe some lubricant is required.